| Author: |

 This article explains some considerations to take into account while designing

-and creating a Visual Studio add-in to be run on Windows Vista.
+and creating a Visual Studio add-in to be run on Windows Vista, Windows 7 or

 While on Windows XP by default every user is an administrator (although you can

-create "standard" users) Windows Vista introduces a new feature named User
+create "standard" users) Windows Vista introduced a new feature named User

 Account Control (UAC) which causes that by default even administrators run as